infrasonar/docs/docs/collectors/probes/mssql.md

 ## Deployment

-The Microsoft SQL probe is deployed as a :material-docker: docker container using [docker compose](appliance/docker_compose.md).
+The Microsoft SQL probe can easily be deployed using our [appliance manager](./appliance/appliance_manager.md).

 ## Probe configuration